commschamp/cc.mqtt5.libs/doc/custom_client_build.md

 variable to specify such limit.
 If the limit is specified the library will use static pool for allocation and won't use heap for this purpose.
 ```
-# Only 1 MQTT5 client will be allocated
+# Only 1 client object will be allocated
 set(CC_MQTT5_CLIENT_ALLOC_LIMIT 1)
 ```
 Having **CC_MQTT5_CLIENT_HAS_DYN_MEM_ALLOC** set to **FALSE** requires setting